-III.
-FINDINGS AND DECLARATIONS FOR SUBSTANTIAL ISSUE
+IV.
+FINDINGS AND DECLARATIONS

-The Commission hereby finds and declares:
+The Commission finds and declares as follows:

-A. PROJECT DESCRIPTION AND BACKGROUND
+A. PROJECT SITE, DESCRIPTION AND BACKGROUND

 On January 10, 2011, the Zoning Administrator of the County of Santa Barbara undertook final discretionary action to approve a coastal development permit for the construction of a new single-family home, separate guest house, and related residential improvements.